Sam-Osian/PFD-toolkit/docs/llm_setup.md

 ## Change your model

-By default, PFD Toolkit uses `gpt-4.1-mini`.
+By default, PFD Toolkit uses `gpt-4.1`.
 We love this model as it balances cost, speed, and accuracy.
-We also recommend its larger equivalent, `gpt-4.1`, which may offer improved performance, though with additional API costs and less forgiving rate limits.
+We also recommend its smaller equivalent, `gpt-4.1-mini`, which offers decent performance at a lower API cost.

 ```python
 llm_client = LLM(